noppanut15/depthviz/README.md

 ## 📦 What's Inside depthviz?

-Each `depthviz` release includes a **Software Bill of Materials (SBOM)**, automatically generated in **CycloneDX** format.
-Whether you're a developer, a security-conscious freediver, or just curious, this gives you full transparency into what’s under the hood.
+Every `depthviz` release includes a **Software Bill of Materials (SBOM)** in **CycloneDX format**, providing full transparency into its dependencies.
+Whether you're a developer, a security-conscious freediver, or just curious, you’ll find everything under the hood.

 <details>
   <summary>💡 <strong>What’s an SBOM?</strong> (Click to expand)</summary>